Improved multifidelity Monte Carlo estimators based on normalizing flows and dimensionality reduction techniques: Enhancing multifidelity estimator performance

 We therefore obtain a shared space by applying first the encoder and then the normalizing flow as follows

 where both $\bm z_n^\HF$ and $\bm z_n^\LF$ are distributed accordingly to a standard Gaussian $\mathcal N(\bm 0, I_r)$.
 We recall here that $\bm \xi$ stands for the original input, $\bm x$ is the latent variable of the autoencoder, and $\bm z$ is the corresponding normally distributed variable in the shared space.
+We remark that the autoencoders do not provide a ranking of the variables in the latent dimension according to their variance contributions like the active subspace technique.
+Hence, if the latent space is multidimensional, we propose to select the best ordering of the components of the latent variable in terms of the estimated correlation.
 The next steps are analogous to the previous methodology introduced in \cref{sec:MFMC_AS}.
 In order to increase the correlation between the high-fidelity and low-fidelity models, and without modifying the former, we construct a new low-fidelity model in which we map the input parameters of the high-fidelity model into the input parameters of the original low-fidelity model by means of the shared space.
 In particular, we define

 which yields another new multifidelity estimator

 which is unbiased since we do not modify the high-fidelity model.
 In \cref{alg:MFMC_AE} we summarize the main steps needed to construct the estimator.
 The same observations highlighted for the methodology based on active subspaces still hold here.
 In particular, we notice that, in case we cannot generate new high-fidelity simulations, we can reuse the evaluations employed for training the autoencoder, and change only the low-fidelity simulations.
 Moreover, without reaching the optimal allocation for $N^\HF$ and $N^\LF$ we would not get the optimal variance reduction stated in \cref{rem:optimal_variance}, but we would still decrease the variance of the multifidelity estimator due to the higher correlation between $Q^\HF$ and $\mathcal Q^\LF_\AE$ with respect to $Q^\HF$ and $Q^\LF$.